 If a contingency wasn’t met, they reserve the right to end the deal and refuse to accept any other offers you make.
 While you can correct the issue, this doesn’t mean you’ll get a second chance.
 The house will either stop on the market or go to another buyer.

 This is ideal for all parties involved in real estate transactions.
 Most people in this situation don’t want this deal to go through.
 This is a happy ending, especially for the buyer.

-Oh, dear!
 This is not good at all, nor is it legal.
-If a seller refuses to sell the house after accepting an offer, the buyer has the right to take then to court.
+If a seller refuses to sell the house after accepting an offer, the buyer can take them to court.
 You can ask your real estate attorney and agent for advice on pursuing this.

 Often, people wonder if a seller can back out should they receive a better offer from another potential buyer.
 This is an understandably worrisome scenario, particularly if you enter a contract on a highly desirable home.

 You don’t want someone else swooping in and snatching it right out from under your nose!
 But not to worry, sellers can no longer accept another offer from a different party once they have received an offer and a contract signed.

 Honestly, this is up to you at the end of the day.
 What we can say, though, is that discussing your next course of action with a talented and qualified real estate agent is a good move.
-They can help you figure out if it’s the right move for you and hopefully help you find a home that’s even better than the one you didn’t get.
+They can help you determine if it’s the right move for you and hopefully help you find a home that’s even better than the one you didn’t get.

 It is heartbreaking to lose out on a home that you desperately wanted.
-However, it happens.
+However, it happens in any local market.
 When it does, it’s important to remember that other homes are waiting for you to move into.